necolas/react-native-web/docs/components/Touchable.md

 Overrides the text that's read by the screen reader when the user interacts with the element.

+**accessibilityRole** oneOf(roles)

+Allows assistive technologies to present and support interaction with the view in a manner that is consistent with user expectations for similar views of that type.
+For example, marking a touchable view with an `accessibilityRole` of `button`.
+(This is implemented using [ARIA roles](http://www.w3.org/TR/wai-aria/roles#role_definitions)).

+Note: Avoid changing `accessibilityRole` values over time or after user actions.
+Generally, accessibility APIs do not provide a means of notifying assistive technologies of a `role` value change.

 **accessible** bool

 When `false`, the view is hidden from screenreaders.
 Default: `true`.